 Ever Hear of ZBB?
 It Can Make You $$$

-If you intend to exit by selling your company, either to an outside buyer (a competitor, private equity group, etc.) or an inside buyer (one or more employees), the price you receive at sale will likely be closely tied to the company’s earnings.
+If you intend to exit by selling your company, either to an outside buyer (a competitor, private equity group, etc.) or an inside buyer (one or more employees), the price you receive at the sale will likely be closely tied to the company’s earnings.
 The higher the earnings, the higher the likely sale price.

 As we know, there are two potential ways to grow earnings — increase revenue and decrease expenses.
 Both methods can maximize earnings prior to selling your business.
-In our experience, many companies underestimate the amount of expense reduction that is possible prior to selling the company, without harming morale, the team, or key operations.
+In our experience, many companies underestimate the amount of expense reduction that is possible prior to sell the company, without harming morale, the team, or key operations.

 Remember, if you sell your company for a multiple of six times earnings (commonly calculated as your adjusted EBITDA), then every $1 of expenses you reduce potentially adds $6 to your selling price.
 Expense reduction prior to sale is a significant opportunity that many owners miss.

 How ZBB Can Help Transform Cost Management

 That’s where ZBB comes in to help.
 ZBB stands for zero-based budgeting, and it’s a little-used and often-misunderstood financial management tool.
 Zero-based budgeting simply means creating an annual budget for the company by starting at dollar zero, then adding expenses into the plan from there.

 For each new expense, company management has to justify the item and amount, thus forcing a rigorous and thorough line-by-line examination of expenses that challenges old assumptions and habits each step of the way. (“Why do we spend money on that?
 Gee, I am not sure.
 I guess because we always have…”)